Wigwag (railroad): Design

 Various options were available.
 One was a round, counterbalancing "sail" for use in windy areas and which was sometimes painted in the same scheme as the main target.
 A warning light with adjustable housing was offered, as was an "OUT OF ORDER" warning sign that dropped into view if power to the signal was interrupted.
 There was a rare adjustable turret-style mount for properly aiming the signal if space did not allow the cantilever to fully extend over the roadway.
 The last known example of the turret-mounted wigwag was removed from service in Gardena, California in 2000, while the versions with the warning signs were mostly shipped to Australia.
 One surviving example is on display at the Newport Railway Museum in Melbourne, Victoria, and one has been restored and now operates on the Puffing Billy Railway.
 An example or two of each signal still survive with collectors.

 A ruling by the United States Interstate Commerce Commission mandated a change in the target in the early 1930s.
 It required a change in the paint scheme from solid red to a black cross and border on a white background, but there was no other change until a ruling that required the alternating red lights in use today.
 That, along with other rules about grade crossing signaling that the wigwags were unable to meet due to their power requirements, rendered them obsolete for new installations after 1949, but grandfathering laws allowed them to remain until the crossings they protected were upgraded.
-The Magnetic Signal Company was sold to the Griswold Signal Company of Minneapolis shortly after WWII.
+The Magnetic Signal Company was sold to the Griswold Signal Company of Minneapolis shortly after World War II.
 Production of new signals continued until 1949, and replacement parts until 1960.

 The symbol of a black cross on a white background was adopted in the US as the traffic sign warning drivers about an unprotected grade crossing and was incorporated into the corporate logo of the Santa Fe Railroad.
 It remains in use today, although with a yellow background and the cross rotated 45 degrees into an "X".
 Some railroads, among them the Louisville and Nashville Railroad, used a concentric black circle on a white background, resembling a bullseye, but that scheme was rare, partly because the L&N used few wigwags.